Social Studies Department

 Wars focus's on the causes and impacts of the major conflicts the United States has been involved in.
 Students will explore these conflicts through primary sources, documentaries, and teacher created materials.
 Students will create a documentary as part of this course.

-Current World Problems (CWP)- Teacher- Peter Fackenthall
+Current World Problems (CWP)- Teacher- Joe Underhill

 Students use the conceptual understandings they have developed in civics, economics, geography, and history to explore pressing issues in our world today.
 The recommended context for this exploration, therefore, focuses on contemporary world issues, and local, state, and federal government.
 Students examine the state and national constitutions and treaties and how these documents govern the rights and responsibilities of all residents and citizens in Washington and the rest of the United States.
 By applying their learning from previous years to current topics, students situate current world issues in their historical, geographic, political, economic, and cultural contexts.
 The cognitive demand of the GLEs is primarily evaluation in an effort to leave these graduating students ready to become active citizens and leaders of their communities, the nation, and the world.